elaforge/karya/doc/INSTALL.md

 Cabal v2 is supposed to replace v1 some day.
 It has some problems I'm hopefully able to work around.
 Firstly, it can't build `hlibgit2` from hackage, but can from head.
-So clone that to some local directory, and update `cabal.project` to point to that path.
+So clone that to some local directory, and update `cabal.project` to point to that path if it's not /usr/local/src.
 Then build dependencies with:

+    cabal v2-configure
     cabal v2-build --only-dep

+If configure is unhappy about versions, remove `cabal.project.freeze` and try again.
 Then do `mkmk` and continue the steps documented above.
 Hopefully this is enough to make it work!

 ### cabal v1 way